reflex-media/serverless-templates/api-lite/README.md

 ### Custom Middlewares

-You can write your own middleware with [Middy](https://www.npmjs.com/package/middy#writing-a-middleware).
+You can write your own custom middleware with [Middy](https://www.npmjs.com/package/middy#writing-a-middleware).

 ## Error Handling

-It is recommended to always throw an Error class as an exception instead of returning just and error message.
+It is recommended to always throw an Error class as an exception instead of returning just an error message.
 You may create your own Error Class within the `src/exceptions/` directory.

 ```js
 import ValidationError from "Errors/ValidationError";